Dizotoff/dizotoff.github.io/content/blog/SaaSPartI/index.md

 ---
-title: SaaS Creation Part I
+title: SaaS Creation Part I - The Idea
 date: "2019-12-08"
 description: "I'm going to create a SaaS and here's why"
 ---